-As required under federal law, Alcorn State University has designated and authorized Alfred.
-L. Galtney, J.D. as Acting Title IX.
+As required under federal law, Alcorn State University has designated and authorized Sharonda Porter as Title IX.
 Coordinator.
-As Acting Title IX Coordinator, Mr. Galtney will coordinate ASU's efforts to comply with its responsibilities under Title IX.
+As Title IX Coordinator, Ms. Porter will coordinate ASU's efforts to comply with its responsibilities under Title IX.

-The primary responsibilities of the Title IX Coordinator include oversight of all Title IX complaints, monitor complaint outcomes, identify patterns, and assess impacts on university climate.
-Also, the Title Coordinator manages support measures, conduct trainings and seminars, as well as disseminate Title IX information.
+The primary responsibilities of the Title IX Coordinator include oversight of all Title IX complaints, monitoring complaint outcomes, identify patterns, and assessing impacts on university climate.
+Also, the Title Coordinator manages support measures, conducts training and seminars, as well as disseminate Title IX information.